Miami Airport Lakes Fishing

 Miami Airport Lakes Peacock Bass Fishing

 Airport lakes Tamiami canal offers some of the most exciting and varied canal fishing in all of southeast Florida.
 Several anglers have reported canal ‘trifecta’ or ‘grand slam’ catches of butterfly peacock and largemouth bass topped-off with a snook or even a tarpon.
-The butterfly peacock is a world renown gamefish that was successfully introduced in the mid-1980s by the Florida Fish and Wildlife Conservation Commission to eat undesirable exotic fishes, and to provide more sportfishing for anglers in the metropolitan Miami-Ft.
+The butterfly peacock is a world renown gamefish that was successfully introduced in the mid-1980s by the Florida Fish and Wildlife Conservation Commission to eat undesirable exotic fishes, and to give more sportfishing for anglers in the metropolitan Miami-Ft.
 Lauderdale area.
 Fallen trees, canal intersections, sharp bends, and dead ends are generally productive areas for catching most species of fish.
 Sportfishes also congregate in the shade of bridges, culverts, and other structures.
 Shoreline vegetation, rip-rap, and even some residential seawalls (particularly in lateral canals) also provide good fishing opportunities.
 If there is a strong current in the main canal, spend more time fishing lateral canals, small lakes, and other areas that offer refuge from the current (e.g., cut-outs, bridge pilings, and the downstream side of spillways).

 Miami Airport lakes supports excellent populations of butterfly peacock and largemouth bass that average about 14 inches (1.5 pounds), and nearly 50% of the harvestable butterfly peacock and 40% of the largemouth bass are larger than this.
 The biggest butterfly peacock (10 pounds) ever confirmed in Florida came from this canal.
-The bag limit for butterfly peacock is two fish per day, only one of which can be greater than 17 inches; up to five largemouth bass can be kept, but only one of these can be greater than 14 inches.
+The bag limit for butterfly peacock is two fish per day, only one that can be greater than 17 inches; up to five largemouth bass can be kept, but only one of these can be greater than 14 inches.
 Fishing for butterfly peacock is usually best from March through May, but they are caught consistently throughout the year.
 Butterfly peacock feed only during daylight and normally close to shore, although schooling peacocks will sometimes feed aggressively in open water.
 Largemouth bass fishing tends to be best during the winter when the water cools, and early in the morning, evenings, and even at night during the summer.

 Butterfly peacock are more likely to be caught using live fish for bait than are largemouth bass, which make them an excellent fish for younger anglers, as well as those just learning to bass fish.
 Live fish such as small golden shiners purchased at local tackle shops, are the best overall bait for both butterfly peacock and largemouth bass.
 It is illegal to use goldfish or any other non-native fish for bait, except those legally caught from and immediately used in the same canal.
 For those who enjoy fishing with artificial lures, just about any fast moving minnow imitating plug or fly can be used to entice a peacock.
 Early in the morning look for tarpon rolling at the surface, especially in the area just east of Red Road.
 Snook can be found throughout the canal system but tend to concentrate along vegetated shorelines and under bridges close to lake areas.
 Another species anglers might catch resembles a walleye; this fish is the brackish water bigmouth sleeper which is a long, cylindrical fish with many small sharp teeth.